JerryMcCullough/tidy_data/README.md

 File Name|File Description
 --- | ---
-HumanActivyRecognitionDetail.csv| Mean and Standard Deviation Values.
-One row for each observation HumanActivityRecognitionSummaryBySubjectAndActivity.csv| The average of each variable in the HumanActivityRecognitionDetail.csv file by subject and activity
+HumanActivyRecognitionDetail.txt| Mean and Standard Deviation Values.
+One row for each observation HumanActivityRecognitionSummaryBySubjectAndActivity.txt| The average of each variable in the HumanActivityRecognitionDetail.txt file by subject and activity
 README.md | Description of this study
 run_analysis.R| R script to extract selected data